 So what’s a creative cocktail creator or chef to do?
 Quite simply, the answer is experimentation!
 Somewhere along the line, I started to believe that there are certain flavors that go together and others that do not.
 The end.
 But that’s clearly not the case, as some of the world’s greatest bartenders and chefs prove all the time, with their wildly delicious, yet unexpected creations.

-Why do so many of us love Sours?
+Why do so many of us love sour-style cocktails?

 How does our sense of smell affect what we taste?

 I have been experimenting a lot recently while thinking about the affect our sense of smell has on what we taste, since some say it’s 80% or more of our perception of flavor.